Updated on June 1, 2021

 - Make 1/3 or less of your plate fish, poultry, lean red meat, cheese or other animal protein.

-3. When done with treatment, get to and stay a healthy weight
+3. When finished with treatment, aim to achieve and stay at a healthy weight.

 Obesity increases the risk of 11 cancers and so it makes sense that getting to a healthy weight — and staying there — can help survivors prevent other cancers.
-Today, approximately two thirds of U.S. adults are overweight or obese, which means many individuals start out their cancer treatment with excess body fat.
+Today, approximately two thirds of U.S. adults have overweight or obesity, which means many individuals start out their cancer treatment with excess body fat.
 Treatment and other factors lead to weight gain for many patients.

 Obesity also increases the risk of developing heart disease, diabetes and it can lead to many other disorders.

-The American Society of Clinical Oncology says that weight loss for obese survivors is important, and it can be achieved through lifestyle changes after cancer diagnosis.
+The American Society of Clinical Oncology says that weight loss for survivors who have obesity is important, and it can be achieved through lifestyle changes after cancer diagnosis.

 - During and after treatment work with a registered dietitian if possible to develop an eating plan that meets your nutrition needs and can help you lose weight appropriately.